-The application is filed at the U.S. Embassy or Consulate nearest to your current location abroad.
-You will be interviewed to determine that you are not inadmissible on health grounds or criminal cases.
+Your application to reinstate your green card is filed at the U.S. Embassy or Consulate nearest to your current location abroad.
+You will be interviewed to determine that you are not inadmissible on health grounds or in criminal cases.
 To qualify for returning resident status, you will have to prove to the consular officer that:

 - Your extended period of staying overseas beyond your re-entry permit or green card overseas validity was due to circumstances beyond your control.
 If it was due to medical reasons or employment with a U.S. company, you may present proof of this to the consular officer.

-Other factors that may be considered by the CBP include if you have properties, investments and your close relatives in the U.S. They may also need to check if major assets like bank accounts in the U.S., a U.S. issued driver’s license, and any other things that will help them to know your true intentions.
+Other factors that the CBP may consider include if you have properties, investments and your close relatives in the U.S. They may also need to check if major assets like bank accounts in the U.S., a U.S. issued driver’s license, and any other things that will help them to know your true intentions.
 All these are done to be sure that you are not having stronger ties to another country than you have to the U.S.